iAmKankan/MachineLearning_With_Python/Linear Regrassion/correlation.md

 ![corr](https://cio-wiki.org/images/2/22/Pearson_Correlation_Coefficent.png)

 2. **Check whether the Variance Inflation Factor (VIF) is too high**
+ * Mathematically, the VIF for a regression model variable is equal to the ratio of the overall model variance to the variance of a model that includes only that single independent variable.
+ *  This ratio is calculated for each independent variable.
+ * A high VIF indicates that the associated independent variable is highly collinear with the other variables in the model.

  * Rule of thumb: Collinearity exists if VIF> 5.
 A VIF of 10, for example, means Var(b) is 10 times what it should be if no collinearity existed (if no collinearity, VIF should be 1)
  * VIF is a more rigorous check for collinearity than correlation coefficient.